 What You Will Learn

-- What is the unique position that women play as agents of change in the sustainable chemical enterprise
+- The unique position that women play as agents of change in the sustainable chemical enterprise, including examples of positive momentum over the last 10 years